kronicle114/lighthouse/README.md

 ### Challenge #21
 Ship captains have heard of your prowess and want to know the length of their routes through your grid.

 Write a function called `calcDistance()` which will take two coordinates in the form of `'A3'` and calculate the distance between the two points.
+Example: calcDistance('A1','Z6') should return "25.50"

 > #### Hint
 > You can find the formula for calculating the distance between two points.
 [Distance formula](https://www.calculatorsoup.com/calculators/geometry-plane/distance-two-points.php)
-> calcDistance('A1','Z6') should return "25.50"